Hydrodynamic limit of the incompressible Navier-Stokes-Fourier-Maxwell System with Ohm's Law from the Vlasov-Maxwell-Boltzmann system: Hilbert expansion approach: Introduction

-There have been extensive research on the well-posedness of the VMB.
-DiPerna-Lions developed a theory of global-in-time renormalized solutions with large initial data, in particular to the Boltzmann equation \cite{DL-Annals1989}, Vlasov-Maxwell equations \cite{DL-CPAM1989} and Vlasov-Poisson-Boltzmann equation \cite{Lions-Kyoto1994, Lions-Kyoto1994-2}.
-But for VMB there are severe difficulties, among which the major one is that the a priori bounds coming from physical laws are not enough to prove the existence of global solutions, even in the renormalized sense.
-Recently, Ars\`enio and Saint-Raymond \cite{Arsenio-SaintRaymond, Arsenio-SRM} eventually established global-in-time renormalized solutions with large initial data for VMB, both cut-off and non-cutoff collision kernels.
-We emphasize that by far renormalized solutions are still the only existing theory for solutions without any smallness requirements on initial data.
+There have been extensive researches on the well-posedness of the VMB system.
+DiPerna-Lions developed a theory of global-in-time renormalized solutions with large initial data to the Boltzmann equation \cite{DL-Annals1989}, Vlasov-Maxwell equations \cite{DL-CPAM1989} and Vlasov-Poisson-Boltzmann equation \cite{Lions-Kyoto1994, Lions-Kyoto1994-2}.
+However, there are still severe difficulties in establishing the global well-posedness theory for VMB.
+The major one is that the a priori bounds provided by physical laws are not enough to prove the existence of global solutions, even in the renormalized solutions sense.
+Recently, Ars\`enio and Saint-Raymond \cite{Arsenio-SaintRaymond, Arsenio-SRM} established global-in-time renormalized solutions with large initial data for VMB, with both cut-off and non-cutoff collision kernels.
+We emphasize that, as far as we know, the renormalized solutions are still the only existing theory for solutions without any smallness requirements on initial data.
 On the other line, in the context of classical solutions, through a so-called nonlinear energy method, Guo \cite{Guo-Inventions2003} constructed a classical solution of VMB near the global Maxwellian.
-Guo's work inspired many results on VMB with more general collision kernels among which we only mention results for the most general collision kernels with or without angular cutoff assumptions, see \cite{DLYZ-KRM2013, DLYZ-CMP2017, FLLZ-2018}.
+Guo's work inspired many results on VMB with more general collision kernels, among which we only mention here the results related to the most general collision kernels with or without angular cutoff assumptions, see \cite{DLYZ-KRM2013, DLYZ-CMP2017, FLLZ-2018} for example.